See LNER class J94 for details.

 Until it moved to the Kent & East Sussex Railway in June 1970 it was deployed at Bicester, Long Marston and the Longmoor Military Railway.
 It was name Errol Lonsdale in January 1968.

-The locomotive was purchased for preservation on the Mid Hants Railway where it was named Errol Lonsdale again in March 1978 by Major General Errol Lonsdale, Colonel Commandant of the Royal Corps of Transport from 1969 – 1974.
+The locomotive was named Errol Lonsdale again in March 1978 by Major General Errol Lonsdale, Colonel Commandant of the Royal Corps of Transport from 1969 – 1974.

 It moved to the South Devon Railway (SDR) in October 1991 which was in the early days of operation by the South Devon Railway Trust and was soon put into service hauling even the heaviest trains.
 It was repainted from LMR blue livery and given BR black livery and the number 68011 although it was never owned by BR.
 The real 68011 was built in 1944 by the Hunslet Engine Company and was scrapped in 1965.